Ethanlloyd21/Password-Generator/README.md

  * Length (must be between 8 and 128 characters)

 This application validates user input and ensure that at least one character type is selected.
-If no selection was made from the criteria, the program throws an error and asks the user to prompt at least one criteria.
+If no selection was made from the criteria, the program throws an error and asks the user to select at least one criteria.
-Once prompts are answered, the user will be presented with a password matching the answered prompts.
+Once a criteria is selected, the user will be presented with a password matching the criteria.
 The user also have the option to click a button to copy the password to the clipboard.

 ## Business Context